ChienChienChien/Material_Forecasting_System/README.md

   </tr>
 </table>

-### Raw Material Receipts, Consumption, and Inventory Forecast Matrix
+### Raw Material Inventory Forecast Matrix

 💡 Build a daily view of raw material movements for the next three months

-The matrix consolidates planned receipts, forecast consumption, total inventory, and available inventory by day.
-Color-coded alerts help users quickly locate at-risk materials and the dates on which exceptions are expected.
+It consolidates expected daily raw material delivery, forecast consumption, and inventory into a single matrix, using color coding to flag warning and shortage conditions so users can quickly identify at-risk raw materials and the dates on which issues will occur.

 Orange indicates that forecast inventory is below the alert threshold for the day (set to 200 in this example); red indicates that forecast inventory is below zero.